-Carbon monoxide (CO) is an odorless, colorless gas that can cause personal injury and wrongful death.
+Carbon monoxide (CO) poisoning happens when this odorless, colorless gas fills the air in an enclosed space and is then breathed in, where it adversely affects the intake of oxygen, resulting in death if the person does not get fresh air and medical treatment.
 Every year, over 200 people in the United States die from CO produced by fuel-burning appliances (furnaces, ranges, water heaters, room heaters).
 In many cases, these people have the right to sue for compensation from a landlord, builder, gas company, heating and air conditioning company and/or a manufacturer.

 Liablility in these cases can involve complex issues of causation, proving that something a party did or did not do caused the CO poisoning incident.
 Each case is unique, and the parties responsible can include: